 When creating new debug launch configurations for other systems use the example debug launch configurations as a guide or else copy the one that most closely matches the target system and reconfigure it as needed.

 Creating a new workspace

 To create a new empty workspace in SoftConsole select File > Switch Workspace > Other... and select a folder in which to store the workspace.
-It is best if a new or empty folder is selected as using workspaces from previous SoftConsole instances might contain stale and invalid metadata from previous plugins.
-This may cause various problems with the projects.
-The SoftConsole v5.3 layout will be lost as it is bound to the workspace.
-And therefore, we recommend using our provided empty workspace and import all your projects into it.
+It is best if a new or empty folder is selected.